 Day 5 2nd Trekking Day: Kareri Village-Kareri Lake (3000 m)-Kareri Village

-Today takes us up at 3000 m to the holy Kareri Lake, which is surrounded by snow-capped peaks.
+Today takes us up at 3000 m to the holy Kareri lake, which is surrounded by snow-capped peaks.
 Since we also have to go down to the camp again, this day will be a bit more intense and we will start early.
-Of course you can also just enjoy at the Camp today and visit the near by village.
+Alternatively, you can of course stay at the camp and visit the nearby village.

 Day 6 3rd Trekking Day Kareri Village over the village of Bahl to Mcleod Ganj

 Today we go back to Mcleod Ganj, this time we take the tranquil route over small mountain villages.
 We move into our rooms and look forward to a warm shower.

 Day 7 Free time in Mcleod Ganj and evening bus ride to Rishikesh (10 hours overnight)

 After the intensive three-day trek, we treat ourselves to a break.
 Mcleod Ganj invites you to shop, paragliding, yoga and much more.

 Who likes can participate together with the tour guide in the morning Tibetan meditation.
 In the evening we take the night bus to Rishikesh.